Heartiels/stepwise/README.md

-# Stepwise (Offline-first Task Splitter)
+# Stepwise

-Stepwise is an offline-first mobile app (React Native + Expo) that helps users break big goals into small actionable steps and execute them step-by-step.
+Stepwise is an AI-powered mobile app that helps users overcome procrastination by breaking big, overwhelming goals into small, actionable steps — generated in seconds using an LLM.

-This repo is built for a course project and focuses on:
-- Simple task list (create + list tasks)
-- Offline local storage (SQLite via `expo-sqlite`)
-- Tasks persist on-device (still there after reload / app restart)
-- Clean, minimal UX
-- Easy setup for teammates on Windows/macOS
+Built with React Native + Expo as a course project, with a focus on:
+- **LLM-powered goal decomposition** via OpenAI GPT
+- **Offline-first persistence** — all tasks stored locally with SQLite (`expo-sqlite`)
+- **Clean, minimal design** — focused on reducing friction, not adding it

 ---